Prosumers Participation in Markets: A Scalar-Parameterized Function Bidding Approach: Introduction

-The rest of the paper is organized as follows: Section \ref{section 2} introduces the bidding mechanism for the prosumers and the market model (optimization of resource allocation) for the central clearinghouse.
+The rest of the paper is organized as follows: Section \ref{section 2} introduces the bidding mechanism for the prosumers and the market model (optimization of resource allocation).
 Section \ref{section 3} discusses the competitive equilibrium where the prosumers are price-takers.
 Section \ref{section 4} investigates the Nash equilibrium where the prosumers are price-makers (strategic).
-Section \ref{section 5} outlines a case study where the market outcome (allocation) is examined with respect to the welfare loss when different market parameters (e.g. supply capacity or inelastic demand) are varied.
+Section \ref{section 5} outlines a case study where the market outcome (allocation) is examined with respect to the welfare loss when market's supply capacity or inelastic demand are varied.
 Section \ref{section 6} concludes and provides future directions.